datawire/ambassador-operator/docs/using.md

   * `5 1 * * *`: every first day of the month, at 5am
 - The Operator cannot guarantee minute time granularity, so specifying a minute in the crontab expression can lead to some updates happening sooner/later than expected.

+`installOSS` in an optional field which, if set to `true` install Ambassador API Gateway instead of Ambassador Edge Stack.
+Default: `false`.

 ## Helm repo and values

 - `helmRepo`: an optional URL used for specifying an alternative